DDA - TMT¶

 If your TMT data contains blank channels, you can remove them by subsetting MuData object.

-mdata = mm.pp.apply_filter(mdata, modality="psm", on="obs")
+mdata = mm.pp.apply_filter(mdata, modality="psm")

 Saving Raw MuData Object¶